isaacnmm/pestpolicy-hugo2XX/content/posts/pictures-of-bed-bug-bites/index.md

 improvement from bed bug bites within one to two weeks.
 This is a process that happens naturally.
 However, if you want to rid of the symptoms sooner, you might consider doing the things listed below.
-- Use anti-itch cream so that you stop feeling the itchiness.�Also, you canapply calamine lotion to the bed bugbites.
+- Use anti-itch cream so that you stop feeling the itchiness.Also, you canapply calamine lotion to the bed bugbites.
 Find out the best cream that will not affect your skin due toside effects.
 - Use an oral[antihistamine](https://www.webmd.com/allergies/antihistamines-for-allergies)so that you reduce the burning and itching.
 - Over-the-counter pain relievers can be used to remove the burning sensationcaused by the bed bugbites.
 However, before using such medications, you need to confirm that they wont cause severe side effects.
 Though possible,